 I wanted to do this for a long time, and finally got the time to do it.
 I designed the same site on Webflow, Wix’s EditorX, and a code editor, in this case the Superhi’s code editor.
 The design itself comes from one of Superhi’s free courses.
 If you haven’t heard about Superhi yet I highly recommend you try one of its courses or their intro book www.superhi.com.
-I completed the design trying to keep everything the same in all three editors when it was possible, and to the best of my capabilities with a limit time of 4 hours for each visual editor, after I was done I ran a Lighthouse report on each editor’s published sites.
+I completed the design trying to keep everything the same in all three editors when it was possible, and to the best of my capabilities with a time limit of 4 hours for each visual editor, after I was done I ran a Lighthouse report on each editor’s published sites.
 Here are the results.

 Site on Webflow: https://aria-oslo.webflow.io/